akhryss22/akhryss22/README.md

 - Hi, I'm akhryss22👋
 - 👀 I’m interested in ... subjects that intersect Science, Technology, and Society (STS).
-- 🌱 I’m currently learning ... about EEG analysis
+- 🌱 I’m currently learning ... about EEG analysis.
-- 👯 I’m looking to collaborate on ... nothing at the moment.